A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Introduction

-More generally, this paper contributes to the extensive literature on DiD; see \cite{trendingdid}; \cite{dcdhtextbook}; \cite{bccgbs2025}.
+This paper builds on several literatures, including the extensive literature on DiD; see \cite{trendingdid}; \cite{dcdhtextbook}; \cite{bccgbs2025}.
 In particular, this paper contributes to the growing literature on assessing the DiD identifying assumptions, most of which focuses on parallel trends.
 To the best of my knowledge, this is the first paper to study identification under joint departures from the parallel trends and no anticipation assumptions.
-One of the earliest recognitions of the fragility of these assumptions is \citet{ashenfelter1978}, who observed that future participants in job training programs experienced a decline in earnings just before enrolling. \citet{heckmansmith1999} further analyzed this phenomenon, commonly known as ``Ashenfelter’s dip'', showing that such endogenous selection into treatment based on pre-treatment outcome trajectories can challenge the plausibility of the identifying assumptions that justify the use of DiD.
+One of the earliest recognitions of the fragility of these assumptions is \cite{ashenfelter1978}, who observed that future participants in job training programs experienced a decline in earnings just before enrolling. \cite{heckmansmith1999} further analyzed this phenomenon, commonly known as ``Ashenfelter’s dip.''
+More broadly, Ashenfelter's dip may in principle reflect both anticipatory behavior and violations of parallel trends.